 Almost there!
 One of our final stops is Pompeii's amphitheatre.

-It could seat 20,000 people and would attract crowds from Pompeii and neighbouring cities.
+It could seat 20,000 people and would attract crowds from both Pompeii and neighbouring cities.

 Its layout is considered "near optimal" by experts today.

-It was a gift by two wealthy Pompeiians to the city.
+It seems to have been a gift by two wealthy Pompeiians to the city.

 There were also adverts throughout town promoting the games :